What is Parole?

 Yes, victims and their families have the right to be notified if the offender is moved to a less secure correctional facility, granted a temporary or permanent release, escapes from custody, becomes eligible for parole, receives a positive vote for or is denied parole.
 To receive notification of changes in an offender's status from the Parole Board and other state entities, victims, their family members, and witnesses must be registered for Criminal Offender Record Information [CORI].

 Prison punishes the offender but does not always teach him or her how to deal successfully with society.
 Most inmates eventually return to society, and usually with fewer employment and social skills than they had when they entered prison.

 The first six months after an inmate's release is the most vulnerable period for both the offender and the community.
-The offender is often pressured to return to his or her old lifestyle, and may experience low self-esteem and disorientation.
+The offender is often pressured to return to his or her old lifestyle.
 Offenders with substance abuse problems are particularly susceptible to this.
 The fear of returning to prison is not always strong enough to overcome these immediate pressures.
 A combination of monitored supervision and practical assistance in obtaining jobs, counseling, and support can place the offender in a supportive, rather than destructive, context and pave the way for his or her new law-abiding life.